osuosl/iam/docs/source/draft/config.rst

   it is, then ``cachefile`` gets set to ``testcache``.
 This variable is required for the production app settings.

+- ``PER_PAGE`` - This specifies how many data entries are displayed per page of pagination.
+The default number is 10.

 - ``LOG_FILE_PATH`` - This is set to ``logfile`` which is the file that contains all the logs from the app.
 This variable is required for the production app settings.